 Cartagena, Colombia

 If you’re interested in architecture, it’s impossible not to be overwhelmed by the magic and beauty of Cartagena.
 Ideally situated on Colombia’s Caribbean coast, colonial buildings, historic fortifications, and charming churches line these cobbled streets, and the whole walled city is a UNESCO World Heritage Site.
-The bougainvillaea-swathed balconies, grand mansions, and tangerine-tinged homes are very photogenic, so you’ll want to keep your camera out at all times.
+The bougainvillaea-swathed balconies, grand mansions, and tangerine-tinged homes are very photogenic, so you’ll want to keep your camera out.

 The lively Getsemani district is the place to sample street food like arepas, listen to local musicians, and admire colourful murals.
 Carts selling coconuts and ceviche are on every corner and, at night, salsa throbs through the streets like a heartbeat.
 If you want to hit the beach, you can take a boat trip to the Islas del Rosario, a dreamy archipelago where you can lounge on powder-white sand and swim in gin-clear turquoise waters.